7 pm - 8:30 pm

 it has been rerouted to a zoom conference only.

-No need for registeration to attend, just join us to talk about the steps for
+Join us for the discussion to talk about the steps for

 7:05 Greetings and conference guidelines by Youko Yamamoto